At 38 miles beyond the Homestead entrance to Everglades National Park, the outpost called Flamingo is too far down the road for many park visitors.

 As you paddle along the shore, you’ll come to Christian Point, where you have a choice.
 You can take a left turn around Christian Point and continue close to the shore and perhaps see birds in the extensive mud flats that will be on your right.
 (I know it’s counter-intuitive that there is deeper water along the shore; it’s a tip from a ranger who says it was dredged.)

-Your second option is to paddle out to the marked boating channel a bit further out into the bay and venture further into Snake Bight.
-(A bight is a small bay within a bay, so “Snake Bight” was probably somebody’s idea of pun.)
+Your second option is to paddle out to the marked boating channel beyond the closest mud flats and further out into Snake Bight.
+(A bight is a small bay within a bay; “Snake Bight” was probably some map maker’s clever word play.)

-We saw thousands of birds here – flocks of white pelicans, at least a dozen roseate spoonbills, and flocks of a great variety of herons, egrets and other birds.
+We saw thousands of birds here – many white pelicans, at least a dozen roseate spoonbills, and flocks of a great variety of herons, egrets and other birds.
 It was spectacular – the sort of scene for which the Everglades is famous.

-You will pass a few fishermen zooming by in this area, known for excellent fishing.
-But largely, when you paddle into Snake Bight, you see no evidence of man.
+We passed a few fishermen (the area is known for excellent fishing, as the wildlife also knows.)
+But largely, when you paddle into Snake Bight, you see little evidence of man.
 It’s just you and the solitude and wildlife of Florida Bay.